 - Based on the condition of your teeth and gums, your dental hygienist will customize an oral hygiene program for your care between visits and may advise on other matters relating to oral health, such as reducing sugar intake and smoking cessation.

-It is important to make your personal oral hygiene program - developed together by you and your dental hygienist - a daily habit between office visits to control or reverse gum disease.
+It is important to make your personal oral hygiene program - developed together by you and your dental hygienist - a daily habit between office visits to control and /or reverse gum disease.

-Less than five minutes, twice a day, is all it takes to maintain or improve oral hygiene.
-It's never too late - or too early - to develop good habits and remember to to visit Dr. Nasralla at least twice a year for thorough check-ups.
+Less than five minutes, twice a day, is all it takes to maintain and improve oral hygiene.
+It's never too late - or too early - to develop good habits and remember to visit Dr. Nasralla at least twice a year for thorough dental check-ups.